Diocesan magazines: Early examples

 The earliest regular example was seemingly the Diocesan Magazine introduced about 1867 in the Anglican diocese of Lichfield (also incidentally the centre for some of the earliest parish magazines).
 This was during the episcopate of bishop John Lonsdale.
 However it seems mainly to have been a localised version of a separate magazine, Mission Life.
+No complete surviving copies of this early diocesan magazine are known to exist in any repository.
+Copies of Mission Life (1866-1869) and a new series (1870-1886) are held by the British Library.
 There had previously been a short-lived Oxford Parochial Magazine, but this had been neither published by nor centred on the diocese.

 During the Victorian era such publications were frequently named as the Diocesan Gazette or simply as the Diocesan Magazine.
 From the early 20th century many dioceses began to produce shorter monthly news bulletins or leaflets, often designed for possible inclusion as an insert within the local parish magazine.
 These could either replace the older magazines (sometimes being quite similar to some of the less ambitious gazettes) or alternatively might be ancillary to them.

 Occasionally the introduction of a new diocesan gazette might attract scepticism or controversy: in London diocese there were complaints of early high-handed techniques being used in efforts to increase their circulation.